CPD

 • Safety netting tips and tools

-• Latest advances in cancer testing and detection including multi-cancer early detection (MCED) tests
+• Cancer testing and detection (including multi-cancer early detection tests)

-• Supporting patients living with and beyond cancer
+• Supporting patients living with cancer including palliative and end of life care

 Conference Chair:

-Dr Thomas Round, General Practitioner and Academic Clinical Research Fellow
+Dr Thomas Round MRCGP, General Practitioner and Academic Clinical Research Fellow

 Curriculum: